nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed, i.e adding of tags is not cumulative.
 * To remove the person’s remark, type `-r ` without specifying any remark after it.
 * To remove all the person’s tags, type `-t ` without specifying any tags after it.
+* To edit all the shown person, type `edit shown`
+* To edit all the selected person, type `edit selected` followed by the arguments

 </div>